nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `GroupCreateCommand` object.
 3. A `GroupCreateCommand#run` method is then invoked to run the `group /create` command.
 4. Once the command starts to run, `GroupCreateCommand` class checks if there are duplicates in the name list.
-5. If there are duplicates, a message indicating that name list contains duplicates is printed using `TextUi#printlnMessage`.
+5. If there are duplicates, a message indicating that name list contains duplicates is printed using `TextUI#printlnMessage`.
 6. If there are no duplicates, `GroupCreateCommand` class converts each of the names into a `Person` object.
 7. `GroupCreateCommand` class then checks if there is an existing group with the same group name.
-8. If existing groups with the group name are found, a message indicating that another group with the same name is printed using `TextUi#printlnMessage`.
+8. If existing groups with the group name are found, a message indicating that another group with the same name is printed using `TextUI#printlnMessage`.
 9. `GroupCreateCommand` class create a new `Group` object using the group name, name list, and group unique identifier.
 10. The list of `Group` objects are managed by a `Profile` object, hence `Manager#getProfile#addGroup` is called to store the new `Group` object in the `Profile` object.
 11. The `GroupCreateCommand` class then prints a message indicating that a group has been successfully created.